docker-archive/toolbox/docs/toolbox_install_windows.md

       ![Release page](images/installer_open.png)

-4. Press **Next** to accept all the defaults and then **Install**.
+3. Press **Next** to accept all the defaults and then **Install**.

 	  Accept all the installer defaults.
 The installer takes a few minutes to install all the components:

-5. When notified by Windows Security the installer will make changes, make sure you allow the installer to make the necessary changes.
+4. When notified by Windows Security the installer will make changes, make sure you allow the installer to make the necessary changes.

     When it completes, the installer reports it was successful:

     ![Success](images/finish.png)

-6. Uncheck "View Shortcuts in File Explorer" and press **Finish**.
+5. Uncheck "View Shortcuts in File Explorer" and press **Finish**.

 ## Step 3: Verify your installation

-The installer places Docker Toolbox and VirtualBox in your **Applications** folder.
+The installer adds Docker Toolbox, VirtualBox, and Kitematic to your **Applications** folder.
 In this step, you start Docker Toolbox and run a simple Docker command.

-1. On your Desktop, find the Docker Toolbox icon.
+1. On your Desktop, find the Docker QuickStart Terminal icon.

     ![Desktop](images/icon-set.png)

-2. Click the icon to launch a Docker Toolbox terminal.
+2. Click the Docker QuickStart icon to launch a pre-configured Docker Toolbox terminal.

     If the system displays a **User Account Control** prompt to allow VirtualBox to make changes to your computer.
 Choose **Yes**.